GMC Terrain Insurance Rates

 Once you’re ready to buy GMC Terrain auto insurance, start comparing affordable GMC Terrain car insurance quotes by entering your five-digit ZIP code into our FREE online tool above.

-Average insurance rates for a GMC Terrain are $1,256 a year including full coverage.
-Comprehensive insurance costs on average $260 each year, collision insurance costs $484, and liability coverage costs $376.
-Liability-only coverage costs as little as $426 a year, and high-risk coverage costs $2,724 or more.
-Teens receive the highest rates at up to $4,698 a year.
+Estimated insurance rates for a GMC Terrain are $1,008 a year for full coverage insurance.
+Comprehensive insurance costs around $186 each year, collision costs $284, and liability coverage is $402.
+A liability-only policy costs around $446 a year, with high-risk insurance costing $2,176 or more.
+Teen drivers pay the most at $3,928 a year or more.

-Includes $500 policy deductibles, 30/60 split liability limits, and includes medical/PIP and uninsured motorist coverage.
-Rates are averaged for all 50 U.S. states and Terrain models.
+These estimates include $500 deductibles, liability coverage up to 30/60, and includes medical and UM/UIM coverage.
+Rates include averaging for all 50 states and Terrain models.

-These examples highlight why all drivers should compare rates based on a specific location, rather than using averaged prices.
+These rate differences illustrate why all drivers should compare rates quotes for a specific zip code and risk profile, rather than using price averages.

 Use the form below to get customized rates for your location.